musajoy4/Canada-fuel-consumption-Bigdata/README.md

-# Canada-fuel-consumption-Bigdata
-The Fuel Economy dataset is a comprehensive collection of vehicle performance and environmental metrics of several vehicle models spanning from 1995 to 2024
 # Big Data Project -- Fuel Economy Analysis (1995--2024)

 ## 📌 Overview

-This project analyzes the **Fuel Economy dataset** (1995--2024), a comprehensive collection of vehicle performance and environmental metrics with \~23,200 records.
+This project analyzes the **Fuel Economy dataset** (1995--2024), a comprehensive collection of vehicle performance and environmental metrics with 23,200 records.
 The data was sourced from [open.canada.ca](https://open.canada.ca/data), cleaned, transformed, and processed using **MongoDB, Python (pandas), SSIS, SQL Server, SSAS, and Tableau**.